kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 **"multiple ingresses in group `<name>` carry a dry-run-plan annotation"** — usually a stale annotation left behind after group membership changed.
 Manually clear the annotation from all but one member and refresh the console.

-**Empty drawer / browser shows stale content** — the console's static assets are embedded in the binary, so after upgrading `lbc-migrate` you need to restart it and hard-refresh the browser (DevTools → Network → Disable cache, or Cmd/Ctrl+Shift+R).

 ## Limitations